trothr/znetboot/CP_Commands.md

 It is equivalent to a `virsh destroy` except that you're destroying your own virtual machine. (there is no "target domain" argument)

+Note: if you're in the middle of installing Linux and get interrupted you can safely `#cp logoff` from the virtual console (3270 session).

 Your virtual machine ceases to exist, though its disks and configuration remain intact. ("destroy" is such a harsh word)